nf-core/nft-utils/docs/usage.md

 - Second argument: The top-level key (section name)
 - Third argument (optional): The subkey to remove.
 If omitted, the entire section is removed.

+**Notes:**
-**Note:** When using wildcard patterns, the first matching file found will be used.
+- When using wildcard patterns, all matching files will be processed and their results merged together.
+- The returned YAML structure will have all keys sorted alphabetically at both the top level and within nested sections for consistent, predictable output.

 ## `getAllFilesFromDir()`